rgolubtsov/rgolubtsov.github.io/src/data/docs/openbsd/upgrade-63-to-65.md

 The command above doesn't work, and as it is clearly seeing in the output, something gets wrong with the Perl module `Cwd`.
 But further investigations show out that this module (as being an XS-module) was compiled to use with the previous version of Perl, hence it is incompatible with the currently installed Perl release.

 Obviously, the easiest solution to repair this crucial Perl module is to replace the whole Perl base module set with that one freshly downloaded from the OpenBSD CDN.
 It is contained in the `base65.tgz` tarball.
-The following compound one-liner command will replace the old Perl base module set with the new one with minimal effort from the user side:
+The following compound one-liner command will replace the old Perl base module set with the new one, with minimal effort from the user side:

 ```
 $ mkdir        xyz                                                                                  && \